Discover the authentic taste of Umbria: Olive oil tasting with a local producer

 Umbria, the green heart of Italy, is known for its rolling hills, picturesque villages and, of course, delicious olive oil.
 The region has a long tradition of olive oil production, dating back to the Etruscans and Romans.
-Today, Umbria is home to hundreds of olive mills, each producing its own unique extra virgin olive oil.
+Today, Umbria is home to hundreds of olive presses, or Frantoios, each producing their own unique extra virgin olive oil.

 From olive tree to the litre bottle of extra virgin, how does it work?